gvwilson/thirdbit/src/fiction/santas/index.md

     There was another *crack!*
     and a second cannonball splashed into the water nearby.

 [^feeping]: A word that other worlds would do well to borrow.
-Your world's contribution would be "phlegm", which also it sounds exactly like the thing it describes.

 Santa Greenwood stood up,
 nearly spilling the others into the ocean.